-Georgian Court University offers some bachelor's degree-completion programs at the Cumberland County College Vineland campus.
-For 2018-2019, Georgian Court offers a Bachelor of Social Work (B.S.W.) degree program for students who have completed at least 60 credits at the community college and meet the admissions requirements.
+Georgian Court University offers some bachelor's degreecompletion programs at the Cumberland County College Vineland campus.
+Georgian Court offers a Bachelor of Social Work (B.S.W.) degree program for students who have completed at least 60 credits at the community college and meet the admissions requirements.
 All required Georgian Court courses are available online or on the Cumberland County College campus.

 Students should apply to this program by completing the GCU application, and follow the Admissions Procedures for Transfer Students.
-Students should contact the GCU Office of Admissions at Georgian Court University at 732.987.2700 or georgian.edu for an application and further information.
+Visit georgian.edu/apply to apply.